Visit Mariazell – A Place of Pilgrimage in Styria, Austria

 Pharmacy “Zur Gnadenmutter”

 Last but not least, we decided to visit a pharmacy & drugstore called “Zur Gnadenmutter”.
 Founded in 1718, the pharmacy is especially known for its very old tradition in the manufacture of its own products.
-Its most famous products are the Mariazell digestive drops what most people use to relieve stomach ache.

 Seriously, I’ve never seen such a big pharmacy before.
 I felt like they had everything!
 Undoubtedly, you can find something to cure every little pain there.

-In addition to medicine, you can also purchase many other things such as soaps, teas or cosmetic products.
+In addition to medicine, you can also purchase many other things such as soaps, teas, or cosmetic products.
 The list of stuff they offer was endless and honestly, their range flashed me so much!

 The next time I suffer from any kind of pain, I know exactly where I need to go!

 Even though we had only a three-hour stay in Mariazell, I enjoyed every single moment of it.
 It is just such a charming and fantastic place to be.
-There can be tons of people running around it still radiates pure calmness and that’s what I truly love about the city!

 Like it?
 Pin it!